Microbiology and Cell Science

 Students must take MCB 4203 Pathogens or PCB 4233 Immunology as a core course.
 If they take both, one will count as a core course and the other will roll over into the 10-credit department elective requirement.

-A total of 10 credits of approved department electives, including one credit in an advanced lab, is required.
-The list of approved department electives is available on the department website.
-A maximum of four credits of approved department electives with course prefixes of CHM, FOS, HOS, SWS and ZOO (excluding ZOO 4232) may be taken in other departments.
-The remaining six credits must be chosen from approved department electives and may include these BSC and ZOO courses: BSC 2891, BSC 4434 and ZOO 4232.
+A total of 10 credits of approved department electives including one credit in an advanced lab is required.
+The list of approved electives is available from the department.
+A maximum of 4 credits of approved department electives may be taken in other departments with a course prefix of FOS, HOS, CHM, ZOO (excluding ZOO 4232) and SWS.
+The remaining six credits must be chosen from the department list with prefixes of MCB, PCB, ZOO 4232, BSC 4434 or BSC 2891.

 MCB 4905 does not replace the advanced laboratory requirement.
-It may be taken for a total of 10 credits maximum and two credits maximum per semester.
-This policy applies to all microbiology and cell science majors registered for undergraduate research in other out-of-department undergraduate research courses such as BCH 4905, BMS 4905, ZOO 4905, etc.
+It may be taken for a total of 10 credits and a maximum per semester of two credits.
+This policy also applies to microbiology and cell science majors registered for undergraduate research in other departments' undergraduate research courses, such as BCH 4905, BMS 4905, ZOO 4905 etc.

 MCB 4934 Special Topics is often used for TA lab positions.
-TA positions may be repeated for two semesters with one lab assignment per semester.
+TA positions may be repeated for a total of two semesters with one lab assignment per semester.

 Back to Top

 A Bachelor of Science and Master of Science (non-thesis) program is offered by the College of Agricultural and Life Sciences.
-Microbiology majors in both the College of Agricultural and Life Sciences and the College of Liberal Arts and Sciences are eligible for admission to the combined degree program.
-Students should set up an appointment with Dr. James Preston (firstname.lastname@example.org) to determine their eligibility for this program.
+Microbiology majors in both the College of Agricultural and Life Sciences and the College of Liberal Arts and Sciences are eligible for admission to the Combined Degree Program.

 Preparation for Graduate Study

 This major prepares students for entry into graduate studies in microbiology, cell biology, biochemistry and other areas.
-Students should set up an appointment with Dr. Tony Romeo (email@example.com) to plan their schedule.
+Students should set up an appointment with Dr. James Preston (email@example.com) to determine their eligibility for this program.

-All students interested in graduate education should develop a strong background in chemistry.
+All students interested in graduate education should develop a strong background in chemistry as soon as possible.
 Suggested schedules for students who plan to attend graduate school are available on the website.
-Students planning graduate study in microbiology, biochemistry or molecular biological sciences should consider taking these courses:
+Students planning graduate study in microbiology, biochemistry or molecular biological sciences should consider taking the following courses: